Road Map for Graduate Study: A Guide for Prospective Graduate Students

 After helping thousands of students through the application maze at a number of prestigious schools, most recently Teachers College at Columbia University, Dr. Donald Martin shares great insider advice for those exploring the idea of going to graduate school.
 His new book, Road Map For Graduate Study, is structured to help you determine if you should attend graduate school, what schools may be right for you, and how best to navigate through the maze of the application process.

-Rejection from a graduate program may be very disappointing especially if it was a program you really hoped to get into.
+Rejected from grad school program may be very disappointing especially if it was a program you really hoped to get into.
 After months of researching, preparing for standardized testing, writing essays, gathering recommendation letters, and careful financial planning, rejection may be a devastating outcome.

 DON’T panic – DON’T make any irrational phone calls, – DON’T compose a strongly worded letter to the admissions committee.
 Take some time to wrap your head around the rejection and then think about your next move.
 You may want to take one or more of the following actions: